-Specialization Requirements (minimum of 25 credit hours) to include courses that develop a specific substantive or methodology expertise (minimum of 9 credit hours), and research hours in research rotations or mentored research with mentor(s) taken as NUTR 910 (minimum of 16 credit hours).
+Specialization Requirements (minimum of 25 credit hours)

+These include a minimum of 9 credit hours in courses that develop a specific substantive or methodology expertise and a minimum of 16 credit hours in research rotations or mentored research with faculty taken as NUTR 910.

-During the term in which the proposal defense occurs and thereafter, students enroll each semester in NUTR 994: Dissertation (3 credits).
-Per Graduate School policy, 3 credit hours of NUTR 994 constitutes full time enrollment, and students should complete at least 2 full semesters of NUTR 994 before becoming eligible to graduate.
+During the term in which the dissertation proposal defense occurs and each semester thereafter, students enroll in NUTR 994: Dissertation (3 credits).
+Per Graduate School policy, 3 credit hours of NUTR 994 constitutes full time enrollment, and students must complete at least 2 full semesters of NUTR 994 before they are eligible to graduate.

-Depending on their funding source and/or timing of examinations, proposal and final thesis defense, students may need to be enrolled in a summer session.
+Depending on their funding source and/or timing of examinations, proposal and final thesis defense, students may need to enroll in a summer session.
 Students should consult the Academic Coordinator to determine if/when this is necessary.